vzlusat/vzlusat1-timepix-decoder/README.md

 ### Windows

 1. Install the latest Python3 from the website: https://www.python.org/downloads/
 2. Run "run_as_admin.bat" script as an Administrator.
-Doing this is neccessary just for the first time.
+Doing this is neccessary just for the first time (it install required library).
 After that, double-clicking decoder.py should be sufficient.

 ## Running the decoder